EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 Configuration models define a set of overrides for configuration options.
 These overrides can be applied to Barman servers which are part of the same cluster as the config models.
-They can be handy to handle clustered environments, so you can change the configuration of a Barman server in response to failover events, for example.
+They can be useful when handling clustered environments, so you can change the configuration of a Barman server in response to failover events, for example.